 Business Planning I: Financing the Start-Up Business and Venture Capital Financing, is based on course materials developed at Loyola.
-It uses the casebook of the same name and presently is taught at approximately thirty law schools in the U.S. and Canada.
+It uses the casebook of the same name and presently has been adopted by approximately forty part-time and full-time faculty members at law schools in the U.S. and Canada.

 Course Objectives; Transactional Lawyering

 Business Planning I has the twin objectives of (a) teaching students to think like a transactional lawyer and (b) introducing students to the skills that allow them to do what a deal lawyer does.
 To implement these objectives, the course integrates reading materials on a range of legal subjects with weekly homework and graded written assignments that lead the students to an understanding of transactional lawyering.
 Substance and skills are appropriately balanced, enabling the instructor to use the classroom to educate the law student about the intellectual richness of life as a transactional lawyer.
 In addition, the homework and graded assignments allow the students to put their growing substantive knowledge to practical use by creating work product that is representative of what is expected from a junior transactional lawyer.

 The integrated learning approach used in Business Planning I addresses one of the primary goals of the Business Law Practicum, which is to give Loyola Law School students a means to distinguish themselves by providing them with a unique opportunity to learn how to apply their academic knowledge to the issues faced by a transactional lawyer.
 Loyola students who complete the Business Law Practicum courses will be prepared to participate in a law firm as a productive contributor from their first day forward.